 About the ASRG

-- 1-page project proposal with an abstract of no more than 250 words and may include images
+- 1 page project proposal that contains an abstract of no more than 400 words; the page may include images

 Samples of previous work for each team member (not to exceed 1 page/architecture student)